MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/troubleshootingpack/Get-TroubleshootingPack.md

 ```

 This command uses the **Get-TroubleshootingPack** cmdlet to generate an answer file.
-The Areo troubleshooting pack provides a series of questions for the user to describe the troubleshooting situation and saves that information in the specified XML file.
+The Audio troubleshooting pack provides a series of questions for the user to describe the troubleshooting situation and saves that information in the specified XML file.

 ## PARAMETERS